 During the first year, residents will complete both medical and surgical rotations to help build a broad clinical background prior to commencing the core Ophthalmology rotations.

-Rotations are 4 weeks long and typically fall within the following areas: Internal Medicine, Emergency Medicine, ENT, Pediatrics, Pediatric Plastic Surgery, Neuroradiology, Neurology, Infectious Disease and Ocular Pathology.
+Rotations are 4 weeks long and typically fall within the following areas: Internal Medicine, Rheumatology, Emergency Medicine, ENT, Pediatrics, Pediatric Plastic Surgery, Neuroradiology, Neurology, Infectious Disease and Ocular Pathology.
 During these rotations residents also attend a surgical skills course with other surgical subspecialty residents to enhance their abilities and understanding of basic surgical techniques offered by the Department of Surgery.
 Our PGY-1 year dedicated block of Ocular Pathology is unique in Canada and provides residents with time to read through Eagles textbook while getting one-on-one teaching from Fellowship Trained Ocular Pathologists.

 At the conclusion of PGY 1 year, residents are sent to the national TORIC course located in Toronto for 6 weeks to learn the fundamentals of Ophthalmology prior to starting their PGY 2 year.

 The PGY-2 year is focused on learning the basic Ophthalmological skill set.
-Residents will rotate through the Urgent Eye Clinic for two 3 month blocks.
+Residents will rotate through the Urgent Eye Clinic for a total of 6 blocks.
 The remainder of the year will be spent rotating through subspecialty clinics and gaining early surgical exposure.

 Residents will rotate through the following Subspecialties for the remainder of the year: